anamarigarzon/Predictive_and_Proactive_Maintenance_in_Power_Systems/README.md

 The following individuals have contributed to this project:

-- [David F. Celeita]
+- David F. Celeita
-- [Ana Maria Garzon]
+- Ana Maria Garzon
-- [Natalia Laiton]
+- Natalia Laiton
-- [Victor Sicacha]
+- Victor Sicacha

 ## Institutions

 The following institutions are involved in this project:

-- [Universidad del Rosario]
+- Universidad del Rosario
 - [Institution 2]

-## Contribution

-We appreciate and welcome community contributions to improve this project.
-If you wish to contribute, please follow these steps:

-1. Fork this repository.
-2. Create a new branch for your contribution: `git checkout -b feature/new-feature`.
-3. Make your changes and commit them with descriptive messages.
-4. Submit a pull request for us to review your changes.

 ## License

-[Boost Software License 1.0].
+Boost Software License 1.0.